Home Probation Officer

 The top-paying industries are local and state governments.

-Although career outlook in general for probation officers is a little slower than average, at 2% to 3%, in some states growth is projected to be faster (or much faster) than average:
+Although career outlook in general for probation officers is a little slower than average, at 3%, in some states growth is projected to be faster (or much faster) than average:

 StateGrowth